 Throughout those responses, Mother’s Day can still be celebrated, regardless if she is present or not.

 Here’s a list of ideas on how you can continue to celebrate Mother's Day without your mother:

-5. Have a balloon or candlelight vigil with family and friends
+- Have a candlelight vigil or gathering with family and friends